stevebarakat/Minimoog/docs/development-storage.md

 2. Click the "Copy Settings" button
 3. The current URL is copied to clipboard with all parameters
 4. Share the URL with others to let them load your exact configuration
+5. URL parameters override localStorage for that session

 ### **Bookmarking a Sound**